HMAS Duchess (D154): Design and construction

 The Daring class was an evolution of the Battle-class destroyer; larger and with a heavier armament built around three twin turrets.
 Sixteen Darings were provisionally ordered on 20 July 1944, as part of the 1944 wartime construction programme.
 Duchess was the last of eight to have her order confirmed, on 29 March 1945, the other eight were later cancelled as unnecessary due to the end of World War II.
 Their size and capability made the ships capable of performing duties previously restricted to light cruisers, and as the destroyer classification was initially considered inappropriate, they were referred to as "Daring-class warships" for the first part of their careers.

 As designed, the Daring-class ships had a standard displacement of 2,950 tons, with a full load displacement of 3,580 tons.
 Length was 390 ft overall and 366 ft between perpendiculars, with a beam of 43 ft and a maximum draught of 17 ft.
-Propulsion machinery consisted of two oil-fuelled boilers (for Duchess, these were supplied by Forster Wheeler), connected to Parsons double reduction geared turbines from English Electric, which supplied 54,000 shp to the ship's two propeller shafts.
+Propulsion machinery consisted of two oil-fuelled boilers (for Duchess, these were supplied by Foster Wheeler), connected to Parsons double reduction geared turbines from English Electric, which supplied 54,000 shp to the ship's two propeller shafts.
 Top speed was 30.5 kn, with an effective range of 1,700 nmi, while a cruising speed of 20 kn allowed the ship to cover 4,400 nmi.
 Duchess, along with three of her sister ships, were fitted with alternating current internal electrics; a break from Royal Navy practice.
 The intended ship's company for Duchess was 278.

 The main armament of a Daring-class destroyer consisted of six QF 4.5-inch Mk I – V naval guns, arranged in three twin turrets, two located forward, the third aft.
 For anti-aircraft warfare, the ships were fitted with four to six 40 mm Bofors guns: a reduction from the wartime-intended eight.
 Both main and anti-aircraft guns were radar-controlled.
 Two 5-tube launchers for 21 inch (533 mm) torpedoes were installed, along with a Squid anti-submarine mortar.

 Duchess was laid down by John I. Thornycroft and Company of Woolston at Southampton on 8 July 1948.
 Construction of the Daring class was a transition away from riveting as a method of hull fabrication: some ships had a mix of riveting and welding, while Duchess's hull was all-welded.
 She was launched on 9 April 1951 by the Countess Mountbatten of Burma, and commissioned into the Royal Navy on 23 October 1952.